MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/microsoft-cloud-it-architecture-resources.md

 <a name="identity"> </a>
-### Microsoft Cloud Identity for Enterprise Architects
+### Microsoft cloud identity for enterprise architects

 What IT architects need to know about designing identity for organizations using Microsoft cloud services and platforms.